zunairpervaiz/Flutter_QuickChats/README.md

-# Flutter WhatsChat
+# Flutter QuickChats

-A new starter project of Flutter WhatsChat which is a redesigned version of WhatsApp with Firebase as backend.
+A new starter project of Flutter QuickChats which is a redesigned version of WhatsApp with Firebase as backend.

 ## Getting Started